epics-base/exampleJava/src/services/helloWorld/HELLOWORLD_README.txt

    E.g. % ./helloServerRunner

- * Terminate the server with a SIGTERM (like CTRL-C in its process window) - after you've tested it with the client below of course.
+   [You can terminate the server with a SIGTERM (like CTRL-C in its
+    process window) - after you've tested it with the client below of course.]

 To run a Hello World Client